pharo-open-documentation/pharo-wiki/General/Travis.md

-Your repository should have two extra hidden files.
+Your repository should have two extra hidden files: .travis.yml and .smalltalk.ston.

-.travis.yml
+In addition you may want to have a .coveralls configuration to support automatic coverage computation.

+#.travis.yml

 ```
 language: smalltalk